AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 ## 1. Introduction

-These notes belong to a broader collection of research notes for *Projects in Scientific Computation*.
-The method employed throughout is what Wheeler described as "writing toward understanding"---the composition of notes that are simultaneously acts of learning and acts of exposition.
-The result is neither a textbook nor a review article in the conventional sense, but something in between: an idiosyncratic guide to the literature that mirrors the structure of the subject considered.
+These notes belong to a broader collection of research notes for *Projects in Scientific Computating*.
+The method employed throughout is  "writing toward understanding"---the composition of notes that are simultaneously acts of learning and acts of exposition.
+The result is neither a textbook nor a review article in the conventional sense, but something in between: a  guide to the literature and a mirror of the structure of the subject considered.
 The notes survey twenty-eight sources across three domains, providing the kind of bibliographic depth and commentary that standard references typically condense into a few sentences of "further reading."

 The three subjects treated here---probability, information, and risk---are not independent.
 They form a logical progression that reflects genuine historical and mathematical entanglement.
 Probability theory provides the measure-theoretic and logical foundations for reasoning under uncertainty.
 Information theory, born from Shannon's work at Bell Labs in 1948, quantifies that uncertainty and establishes fundamental limits on communication, compression, and inference.
 Risk theory---here considered primarily through the lens of games, gambling, and the Kelly criterion---translates both probability and information into sequential decision-making: how to size bets, manage capital, and exploit an edge over time.